 Please do not send medication to the learning center with your child.
 Instead, please bring it to one of the teachers yourself, with explicit, written instructions for its use.
-Learning center staff cannot administer medication to children without expressed parental permission.
+Staff cannot administer medication to children without written parental permission.

 Injuries